 The skin of the face has special properties.
 It’s much thinner than skin on the rest of the body.

 PMU pigments are designed specifically for the face.
-They blend colors that look like regular makeup, and they look smoother and more natural once injected, so that they can recreate topical makeup.
+They blend colors that look like regular makeup, and they look smoother and more natural once implanted, so that they can recreate topical makeup.
 They work with the skin’s natural tone and undertone, not against them, so they don’t stand out too much, but rather blend into the skin.

 That’s why clients with brow tattoos done in ink often seek cover up with pigments.